touchgadget/xac_onehand_pico/README.md

 # Xbox Adaptive Controller Flight Joystick Pico Style

+**NOTE** XAC firmware released in June 2024 maps the joystick hat switch to the XAC dpad.
+See https://github.com/touchgadget/xac_onehand_controller for details on remapping the XAC dpad to the XAC right joystick.
+This is a simpler alternative to this project.

 ![Flight stick connected to Xbox Adaptive Controller](./images/system_photo.jpg)

 The xac_onehand_pico project connects a USB flight stick such as a Logitech